For the first time since NATO's founding, European allies are sending soldiers to Greenland in response to threats from Washington—not Moscow.

 People protest against Trump's policy towards Greenland in front of US consulate in Nuuk, Greenland, Saturday, 17 January 2026.
 (AP Photo/Evgeniy Maloletka/Eastnews)

-An estimated quarter of Nuuk's population—roughly 5,000 people—marched to the US consulate on Saturday.
-In Copenhagen, at least 15,000 turned out.
+An estimated 5,000 people—roughly a quarter of Nuuk's population—marched to the US consulate on Saturday, making it the largest protest in Greenland's history.
+In Copenhagen, estimates ranged from 15,000 to 20,000.
 Protests spread to Aarhus, Aalborg, and Odense.

 Marie Pedersen, a 47-year-old Greenlander, told PBS she brought her children to the rally "to show them that they're allowed to speak up."